Online vs. On-Campus: Which Mode of Learning Is Best for You?

 • Less face-to-face interaction with classmates and professors may be challenging for those who thrive in a more interactive or social environment

 Best for: Students who need flexibility and are comfortable with technology.
-Also great for students who don’t feel a strong need to have an in-person college experience or for busy students juggling multiple responsibilities outside of school.
+Students who don’t feel a strong need to have an in-person college experience.
+Busy students juggling multiple responsibilities outside of school.

 In-Person Learning